jon-sno-stark/Telegram-Relay-/README.md

 /promote <user_id>: Promote a user to admin.

-/ban <user_id>: Ban a user, stopping them from receiving or sending messages.
+/ban <user_id> (or in reply to a message): Ban a user, stopping them from receiving or sending messages.

 /unban <user_id>: Unban a user.